-Water and wastewater treatment facilities that are proximate to waters of the U.S., and subject to spills of oils, fuel, or other controlled substances, and having a storage capacity of more than 1,320 gallons at a single facility must have an SPCC plan prepared in accordance with state and federal regulations.
-SPCC plans have been prepared and implemented in accordance with state and federal requirements for each water and wastewater treatment site.
+Wastewater treatment facilities that are proximate to waters of the U.S., and subject to spills of oils, fuel, or other controlled substances, and having a storage capacity of more than 1,320 gallons at a single facility must have an SPCC plan prepared in accordance with state and federal regulations.
+SPCC plans were prepared and implemented in accordance with state and federal requirements for each wastewater treatment site.